Does ZeroEntropy support EU-only processing, and how do I select the EU instance when creating the project?

 Steps:

-- Create an account & project at
+- Create a project and API key at

-dashboard.zeroentropy.devand generate an API key. - Configure your base URL to
+https://dashboard.zeroentropy.dev. - Set your base URL to

 Expanded Explanation: